Generic Name: levoleucovorin (LEE voe LOO koe voe rin)

 How is levoleucovorin given?

-After treatment with levoleucovorin, you will be watched to make sure the medication has been effective and you no longer have any effects of methotrexate.
+After treatment with levoleucovorin, you will be watched to make sure this medicine has been effective and you no longer have any effects of methotrexate.

 What happens if I miss a dose?

-If levoleucovorin is given by a healthcare professional in an emergency setting, you are not likely to miss a dose.
+If this medication is given by a healthcare professional in an clinical setting, you are not likely to miss a dose.

 If you are receiving levoleucovorin daily in 4-week treatment cycles, call your doctor for instructions if you miss an appointment for your scheduled injection.